Reel Ree:views : 2026

 Friday, 24 April 2026

-(series review) [STREAMING] - Daredevil: Born Again - Season 2: Episode 6
+(episode review) [STREAMING] - Daredevil: Born Again - Season 2: Episode 6

 I’ll be honest—sometimes I like to listen to other critics and pundits after I’ve watched an episode, just to get a different perspective.
 Not because I can’t form my own opinion, but because I’ve started to notice something about myself: if I really like a show, I can overlook flaws a bit too easily.
 Moments that might not fully land/work, or questions that should be answered, can get brushed aside because I’m enjoying the experience overall.
 That’s exactly what happened here.